 5.6.
-Deploying User Codes on the Member
+Deploying User Code on the Member

-Hazelcast can dynamically load your custom classes or domain classes from a remote class repository, which typically includes lite members.
+Hazelcast can dynamically load your custom classes or domain classes from other members.
+A lite member can be designated as a class repository, but any member can provide classes to other members.
 For this purpose Hazelcast offers a distributed dynamic class loader.